The Falling of King Saul

 From that point on, Saul feared David and knew that God was with him.
 The Israelites loved David and cheered his victories saying, “Saul has slain his thousands, and David his tens of thousands” (1 Samuel 18:7).
 King Saul was very jealous of David and was determined to kill him.
 And, instead of focusing his power on destroying the Philistines, he set on chasing after David for many years.

 The Philistines took advantage of Saul’s weakness and warred against Israel causing them defeat.
-King Saul who was utterly discouraged fell on his sword and killed himself and his sons died in the battle also (1 Samuel 31:6).
+King Saul who was utterly discouraged killed himself and his sons died in the battle also (1 Samuel 31:6).
 Pride and disobedience led to the fall of King Saul.
-In contrast, king David prospered in his reign for he walked humbly before God and was obedient to His commandment “Happy are those who obey the Lord, who live by his commands” (Psalm 128:1).
+In contrast, king David prospered in his reign for he walked humbly before God and was obedient to His commandments.
+“Happy are those who obey the Lord, who live by his commands” (Psalm 128:1).

 In His service,